robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Temporary files when using reST
 ```````````````````````````````

-Unlike HTML or TSV formats, Robot Framework does not parse reST files
+Unlike other formats, Robot Framework does not parse reST files
 directly.
 Instead, docutils is used to automatically transform reST
 source files into temporary HTML files that are subsequently read by
 Robot.
 These temporary files are removed immediately after being
 read.
 This HTML file generation and cleanup is handled internally by
 Robot Framework, it does not require the user to directly invoke
 docutils tools.

+Generating HTML files based on reST files every time tests are run obviously
+adds some overhead.
+If this is a problem, it can be a good idea to convert
+reST files to HTML using external tools separately and let Robot Framework
+use the generated files only.

 Syntax errors in reST source files
 ``````````````````````````````````